Charlotte FC: Club culture

-Charlotte FC has five officially recognized supporters groups seated in the east end at Bank of America Stadium.
-Some of the recognized groups are Mint City Collective, Southbound and Crown, the Uptown Ultras, Carolina Hooliganz, and Blue Furia, a Latin American supporters' group with a band.
+Charlotte FC has four officially recognized supporters groups collectively known as "the Royal Family".
+They are seated in the east end at Bank of America Stadium.
+The five recognized groups from the inaugural season were Mint City Collective, Southbound and Crown, the Uptown Ultras, Carolina Hooliganz, and Blue Furia, a Latin American supporters' group with a band.
 Other supporters clubs include the Queen's Firm, founded in 2017, and the QC Royals, founded in 2015 to support other minor league teams.

 Starting with the inaugural season, a local celebrity is "crowned" as the "monarch" of the match; the first home match featured the crowning of former Panthers player Steve Smith Sr. After every home win, the man of the match is crowned by the supporters section.
 Prior to kick off, fans in the supporters' section lock arms and perform "the Poznań" (a Polish supporters' dance) to the Farruko song "Pepas".
 The club's official mascot is Sir Minty, an anthropomorphic soccer ball that wears a crown, cape, and an oversized silver chain with an "M" medallion.